hiviah/brmdoor_libnfc/README.md

 If you installed libnfc from source, the default directory might be `/usr/local/etc/nfc` instead of `/etc/nfc`.

-## Known bugs
+## Known bugs (TODO)

-* The open-switch module that changes topic based on status of GPIO switch can set status, but can't retrieve current status - not implemented in current python-irc module
+* The open-switch module that changes topic based on status of GPIO switch can set status, but can't retrieve current status - [see here example how to implement](https://github.com/jaraco/irc/issues/132#issuecomment-343653533).

 ## Notes